wangaochongzz/StreetLightsSolarPotentialAssess/README.md

  ```02_overlay_the_trajectory_of_the_sun.ipynb```

-Calculate the radiation received by the PV panel
+Calculate the radiation received by the solar streetlight

  ```03_calculate_solar_radiation .ipynb```